vishaldhole173/pro-stream-documentation/User/VisionStream/Manage/Breakouts/breakouts.md

 The Breakout Listing view is the page you are navigated to when you click the Event name in the Event listing view.

-This page will contain a listing of all the breakouts contained in the eventt.
+This page will contain a listing of all the breakouts contained in the event.

 ### <img src="https://raw.githubusercontent.com/vishaldhole173/pro-stream-documentation/main/fontawesome/svgs/solid/calendar-check.svg" width="20" height="20"> Published vs. Hidden Breakouts